 Lobster Cobb Salad

-This Lobster Cobb Salad is made with a lovely display of lettuce, tomatoes, bacon, hard-boiled eggs, sliced avocados, crumbled goat cheese, and fresh steamed lobster!
+Lobster Cobb Salad is made with lettuce, tomatoes, bacon, hard-boiled eggs, sliced avocados, crumbled cheese, and fresh steamed lobster!
 It is served chilled with a sweet and savory easy-to-make dressing, making it exquisite!
-Perfect lobster cobb salad every time!
+Enjoy a perfect salad every time!

 Summertime is when lettuce, tomatoes, and lobsters are all at their peak.
 And it always signals to me that it’s the perfect time to make our favorite Lobster Cobb Salad!

-Serve it with a simple dressing or with our Honey Mustard Dressing – its amazing!
+Serve it with a simple dressing (included in our recipe card below) or try it with a Honey Mustard Dressing – it is amazing!

 Where can we find “live” lobsters?